owm111/sycl-hashing/README.md

 The following list describes the list of files that are included in the repository, and descriptions of their purpose.

-Makefile
-	Describes the build process for Make.
+- Makefile: Describes the build process for Make.

-flake.nix, flake.lock
-	A Nix flake that includes dependencies and a reproducible shell environment.
+- flake.nix, flake.lock: A Nix flake that includes dependencies and a reproducible shell environment.

-*.nw	Literate source code for the program, script, and documentation.
+- *.nw: Literate source code for the program, script, and documentation.

-sha2*, blake3*
-	Source code and headers for the SHA-2 and BLAKE3 hash functions.
+- sha2*, blake3*: Source code and headers for the SHA-2 and BLAKE3
+hash functions.
 These were taken from implmentations found online, and modified to work with SYCL.

-*.d	Graphs for the report in grap(1) format.
+- *.d: Graphs for the report in grap(1) format.

 As mentioned, this project uses [Nix][1] for dependency management and development environments.
 Nix was chosen because it is able to pin